MollyAdamsson/elevated-eats/README.md

 * As a logged in user I can follow and unfollow other users so that I can see and remove posts by specific users in my posts feed
 * As a user I can create a new account so that I can access all the features for signed up users

+### Ratings

+* As a logged in users I can rate other peoples recipes/posts

 ### Reviews

-* As a logged in user I can easily review someone elses posts/recipes and profiles + see my own reviews
+* As a logged in user I can easily review someone elses profile + see my own reviews

 ## The structure